LaussenLabs/atriumdb/tsc-lib/README.md

 ```

 ### Docker
 If you build using docker it will cross compile both for Linux and Windows.
+Make sure your current directory is atriumdb
+for $(pwd) to work otherwise use absolute path to atriumdb folder.

 First you build the docker image using the command:
 ```shell